igorski/igorski/README.md

 ### What I’m currently working on:

- - a multi flavour distortion effect
+ - perpetually improving workflows for BitMappery and Efflux
+ - a swarm of howling voices VST synth
  - my next record (you can always [stream my music](https://linktr.ee/drosophelia) on the platform of your choice)